 3 Tips for Parents: How to Raise a Word Lover

-| Brain Development, Early Literacy, Help Your Child Get Ready to Read, Tips
+January 14, 2019 | Early Literacy, Help Your Child Get Ready to Read, Tips, Brain Development

 Parents and caregivers love to share funny things their children say.
 My toddler has been asking me all week to be his “awe-dance” (audience) and my five-year-old’s latest excuse to avoid bedtime is that he’s “dehydrated.”
-Learning new words is not just cute, though; a large vocabulary is a powerful predictor of school success, and parents have a significant impact on children’s word learning from infancy onwards.
+Learning new words is not just cute, though; a large vocabulary is a powerful predictor of school success, and parents have a significant impact on children’s word learning from infancy onwards.1

 Here are a few tips to help make vocabulary learning a playful, positive family habit.